KrisMatrix/JS_Projects/README.md

 | 18 | Splash Page       |                             |
 | 19 | Paint Clone       |                             |
 | 20 | Pong              |                             |

+**Note:** The ones where the directory is empty, has not yet been created.